Denali Park Road (McKinley Park to Kantishna)

 A great place to catch a glimpse of Dall Sheep, Igloo Mountain is also where the first dinosaur tracks in the park were discovered.
 You can see them yourself, if you go on one of the many easy day hikes that start here.

 Pick up the trail right after you cross over Tatter Creek.
-Follow Tattler Creek upstream for 1/4 mile to a steep ravine that comes in from the left.
+Follow Tattler Creek upstream for 1⁄4 mile to a steep ravine that comes in from the left.
 Follow this ravine up until you reach a ridge that overlooks the Sable Pass restricted area.
-If you only plan to spend time on the ridge without going farther afield you may want to stock up on water in the ravine More...
+If you only plan to spend time on the ridge without going farther afield you may want to stock up on water in the ravine because there are no sources on the ridgeline.
+From the ridge you can choose to… ...more

-A small cabin is visible down the embankment on the south side of the road.
+Mile 43 Denali Park Rd, small cabin is visible down the embankment on the south side of the road

 Polychrome Pass gets it’s name from the colorful volcanic rocks that you can see from the overlook, but the name could also be applied to the colorful vegetation, streams, mountains and glaciers that make this spot unique.
 This high overlook is a great spot to watch bears, moose and caribou from far enough away that you won’t risk disturbing them.